hundredrabbits/thebook/north_pacific_logbook.md

 The wind is gone.
 All of it.
 The water is still, mirror-like.
 I go outside and reef the main in the dark to stop it from flapping.
 The sun is rising, I can see the outline of Shearwaters resting on the waves.

 ##### 0600
-We make *pancakes and maple syrup* (recipe, p.147) to celebrate our passing of 180°W!
+We make *pancakes and maple syrup* (see recipes) to celebrate our passing of 180°W!

 Calm, calm, calm.
 Flat calm.
 Silvery, rippleless seas.
 We drifted last night until 4 h this morning, then turned on the iron wind to charge the batteries and to give ourselves a false sense of progress.
 Our dolphin family came to say hello today, we saw their outlines perfectly in calm waters.
 We felt guilty to be motoring with them around, I imagine the sound must be deafening underwater.
 Devine charged the Nikon yesterday and was able to take footage of our sea family.